 - Satellites and Qualifiers: Satellites and qualifiers offer entry into larger, often more expensive contests as prizes instead of direct cash payouts.
 Players can win tickets to major tournaments at a fraction of the usual entry cost, making these contests a strategic way to compete for big prizes.

 - Showdown and Single-Game Contests: Showdown and single-game formats focus on a single sporting event rather than a full slate of games.
-Users build lineups using players from one game, adding a layer of strategy and excitement for fans of specific matchups.
+Users build lineups from a single game, adding a layer of strategy and excitement for fans of specific matchups.

 - Pick’em or Higher/Lower Contests: Pick’em contests ask users to predict whether a player will achieve more or less than a specified statistic (e.g., “Will a player score more than 20 points?”).
-These contests resemble prop betting and often allow users to string together multiple picks for larger potential payouts.
+These contests resemble prop betting and often allow users to combine multiple picks for larger payouts.
 This format is popular for its simplicity and quick outcomes.

 - Best Ball Contests: Best Ball is a draft-based format where users select a roster of players at the start of a contest, and the highest-scoring lineup is automatically set each week.
 There are no in-season roster moves, making this format appealing to those who prefer a “draft and relax” approach and long-term strategy.